Clean case data

 Discussion

-Are any of those characteristics familiar with any previous data analysis you performed?
+Are any of those characteristics familiar from any previous data analysis you have performed?

 A quick inspection

-Quick exploration and inspection of the dataset are crucial before
+Quick exploration and inspection of the dataset are crucial to

-diving into any analysis tasks.
-The cleanepi package
+identify potential data issues before diving into any analysis tasks.

-Let’s take a look at how you can use it:
+function.
+Let’s take a look at how you can use

 R